 Created by Cleveland Cavaliers and UNC Tarheel basketball star and NASCAR analyst Brad Daugherty, Giving Thanks at Thanksgiving provides thousands of turkey dinners to those who may be without Thanksgiving dinner.
 Thirteen hundred Turkey dinners are distributed to the families that Eblen Charities serve.

-Thanks to Ingles, Duke Energy, Health Shuler, Well Fargo Advisors, and many supporters of Eblen, hundreds of families can enjoy the holidays without the concern of having a meal they all can share.
+Thanks to Ingles, Duke Energy, Health Shuler, Well Fargo Advisors, Friday Staffing and many supporters of Eblen, hundreds of families can enjoy the holidays without the concern of having a meal they all can share.
 He has truly have made the Thanksgiving holiday something for which we all can be thankful.